Home Tags Attitude Era

 I strongly recommend that you watch WWF SummerSlam 1997, and in particular the Mankind-Hunter, Owen-Austin and Undertaker-Bret matches.

-It's worth checking out the whole WWF Canadian Stampede card, because it really is awesome and worthy of its status as an all-time great PPV show.
+It's worth checking out the whole WWF Canadian Stampede card, because it really is worthy of its status as an all-time great PPV show.

 It's hardly a great event, but there is definitely a fair amount of entertainment to be had from rewatching WWF King Of The Ring 1997.